ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 This approach can become very verbose in a nested model and may need refinement in future draft revisions.
 The general principle, however, is promising as it follows the principle of cleanly separating class from instance-related information.

-# Modelling Construction in SDF models
+# Modelling Construction Parameters via SDF Models

 As the examples on Construction and State Patch Messages already implied, we can model a Thing's configurable parameters via `sdfContext` definitions for which the instance-related messages can then provide concrete values.
-{{#code-sdf-construction-sdf-context}} shows an example for how the implied SDF model could actually look like.
+{{code-sdf-construction-sdf-context}} shows an example for how the implied SDF model could actually look like.
-As we can see, the parameters that can be set during construction are modeled as `sdfContext` definitions the entries of `contextMap`s may point to using JSON pointers.
+Here the parameters settable during construction are modeled as `sdfContext` definitions the entries of a `contextMap` may point to using JSON pointers.

 ~~~ sdf
 namespace: